-This salad is inspired by that traditional combination of Le Puy lentils, walnuts, and goat cheese, with crisp arugula and radishes adding a welcome crunch and a peppery kick.
+This arugula salad is inspired by that traditional combination of Le Puy lentils, walnuts, and goat cheese, with crisp radishes adding a welcome crunch and a peppery kick.
 In place of the goat cheese, I use tangy, salty Herbed Cashew Cheese.
 Making the cashew cheese requires some forethought, so if you don’t have any on hand or time to make it, you can omit it or substitute a chopped avocado.
 Reprinted with permission from Food52 Vegan by Gena Hamshaw © 2015, published by Ten Speed Press, an imprint of Penguin Random House LLC.
 Photographs © 2015 by James Ransom.

 - 1⁄3 cup olive oil

 - 1 teaspoon salt

 - 1 tablespoon champagne vinegar

 - 2 1⁄2 cups cooked Le Puy green lentils (see below), drained well